 As you begin thinking about purchasing a house, keep a folder with any new pay stubs and bank statements.
 This will be helpful as the lender will request updated documents throughout the process.

-pre-approval.
+There are three levels of mortgage approval.
+The first and most basic is pre-approval.
 This often consists of an online form or telephone conversation based upon the financial figures you submit.
 The process is quick and none of the claims are reviewed or validated.

 Pre-qualifications typically require more documentation.
 For a pre-qualification, lenders will often require paystubs and a w2 along with a hard credit pull.
 Good agents will require a pre-qualification letter before showing you houses as they don’t want to show you houses that you can’t acquire financing on.